Fantendo2001/-Playable--Gravity-Thief/README.md

 # Gravity Thief
-This repo is for the Download of the playable version of Gravity Thief。
+This repo is for the Download of the playable version of Gravity Thief.

+!Download the game by clicking "Release" on the right and then clicking "Source Code.zip" to download the executable of the game.

 The project is set up on Plastic HUB China, which doesn't allow public repository for cencorship reason.
 Thus, I put the executable on Github for download.